Skip to main content

 What's the difference between an ETF and an index fund?

 An index fund is a type of mutual fund that tracks an index.
-An ETF can also track an index but trades like a stock.
-Many index funds have corresponding ETFs (like Vanguard's VFIAX mutual fund and VOO ETF, both tracking the S&P 500).
+An ETF can do the same thing but trades like a stock.
+Many exist in both formats—like Vanguard's VFIAX (mutual fund) and VOO (ETF), both tracking the S&P 500.
 ETFs offer intraday trading and better tax efficiency.

 How many ETFs should I own?

-A simple, effective portfolio can be built with just 2-3 ETFs: a total US stock market ETF, a total international ETF, and a total bond market ETF.
-More ETFs don't necessarily mean better diversification — overlapping holdings can create unintended concentration.
+You can build a great portfolio with just 2-3 ETFs: a total US stock market ETF, a total international ETF, and a total bond market ETF.
+More ETFs don't necessarily mean better diversification—overlapping holdings can actually create unintended concentration.